 Shimla – Complete

 Before India gained independence, Shimla was the main base of the British.
 It was they who gave it the name of the "summer capital" of India.
-Although the British came to Śimli in 1819 r., the first buildings were built here only two years later.
+Although the British came to Śimli in 1819 R., the first buildings were built here only two years later.

 Increasing heat, most felt in the plains, led to this, that women first, and soon the men followed, they sought refuge in the cool places of Śimli, high in the mountains.
 The stories about the turbulent social life that took place here have already become legendary.
 Numerous balls, parties and parades provided many topics for gossip.
 Women, deprived of the companionship of their husbands, they spent their time plotting and romancing.

 Śimla lies on top of a cone-shaped mountain of high 2130 m.
 Main Street, across the city, is Mail.
 On the orders of the British, until the outbreak of World War I, this road was closed not only to car traffic, but also for the Indian population.
 Currently, the city's social life is focused here.
 Buildings rise along the street, resembling British tenement houses, with strange-sounding English names.
-The visible remnants of the reign of the English include, among others. the church of Jesus (Christ Church) With 1857 r., Gorton Castle (Gorton Castle), and derived from 1888 r. former viceroy's residence (Viceregal Lodge, currently Rasztrapati Niwas) na Observatory Hill.
+The visible remnants of the reign of the English include, among others. the church of Jesus (Christ Church) With 1857 R., Gorton Castle (Gorton Castle), and derived from 1888 r. former viceroy's residence (Viceregal Lodge, currently Rasztrapati Niwas) na Observatory Hill.
 The fashion for the use of English nomenclature has survived in Simla to this day, as evidenced by even the fact, that Ladjpat Raj Chauk is commonly called 'Kipling's Scandal Corner'.

 After India gained independence, Shimla, until the rise of Candigarhu, served as the capital of Punjab.
 After the Punjab was split into two separate states, the city was proclaimed the capital of Himacal Pradesh.